WillB97/i3scripts/README.md

 - Above
 - Below
 - Centered Above

-Also includes functionality to save and restore layouts an set primary monitors.

-__To add__
 - Centered Below
 - Center left & right
-- mirror
+- Mirror

+Also includes functionality to save and restore layouts and set primary monitors.

+__To add__
 - mirror to all for debugging
+- Handling setting and storing non-preferred display modes

 ### xrandr_center.sh
 A simplified script that doesn't require rofi and simply places 2 monitors centrally one above the other.